Origins What is Buddhism Doctrines Comparison The Truth

 Core Doctrines & Traits

-Buddhism is founded on a set of universal observations about the nature of existence.
-These doctrines form the intellectual and philosophical foundation of all Buddhist practice and aim.
+Buddhism is founded on a set of universal observations about the nature of existence and suffering made by the Buddha.
+These in turn have become doctrines which form the intellectual and philosophical basis for spiritual and daily life, culminating in the end goal of attaining nirvana.

 The Three Universal Truths